gardrek/VVpet/README.md

 ---
 `os.subapp(appname, cansub)`

 Runs another app, suspending the running app. `appname` is the name of the app, not the file, so if your app is `'game.lua'` or `'game/app.lua'` then `appname` would be `'game'`.
+If `cansub` is true, then the app can, in turn, run other apps.

 ---
 `os.quit()`